MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 The wizard will use your inputs to craft a step-by-step plan for you to follow.

-### Platform Single Sign-On (PSSO) extension for MacOS
+### MacOS Platform Single Sign-On

-The prerequisites for enabling PSSO extension for MacOS include an operating system of MacOS 13+, and that the configuration steps are done through the [Microsoft Intune admin center](https://intune.microsoft.com/#home).
+To enable macOS Platform Single Sign-On (SSO), your Mac must have an operating system of macOS 13+, and that the configuration steps are done through the [Microsoft InTune admin center](https://intune.microsoft.com/#home).
 Support for other Mobile Device Management (MDM) providers will be added in future releases.

-Before the PSSO extension can be enabled, the extension payload must be configured via MDM, the Mac device enrolled into MDM and the [Mac Company Portal](mem/intune/user-help/enroll-your-device-in-intune-macos-cp.md) app installed.
+Before macOS Platform SSO can be enabled, the extension payload must be configured via MDM, with the Mac device enrolled into MDM and the [Mac Company Portal](mem/intune/user-help/enroll-your-device-in-intune-macos-cp) app installed.

 Once the Mac has been configured, a user can setup their Mac device using either a password authentication method, or the new secure enclave key feature.
 This enables a user to use their Microsoft Entra ID to log into their Mac device.